 (Repeat for additional subscribers)

 Fitch Ratings has affirmed OJSC Rostelecom’s Long-term Issuer Default Rating (IDR) at ‘BBB-’ with a Stable Outlook.
 A full list of rating actions is at the end of this comment.

-strategic asset for the government and the company's ratings benefit from one
+Rostelecom is the Russian fixed-line incumbent operator benefiting from only limited facilities-based competition and benign regulatory environment.
+It is a strategic asset for the government and the company’s ratings benefit from one notch for potential support.

 Established Incumbent Status

 Rostelecom holds a strong incumbent position in the traditional voice fixed-line segment, complemented by its broadband market leadership.
 Given the lack of local loop unbundling, the company’s fixed-line market shares are likely to be preserved.
 The key risk is fixed-line customer disconnections, which Fitch expects to remain moderate compared with its European peers.